zxc308/P4-tutorials/CONTRIBUTING.md

 - Once approved, your PR will be merged into the `master` branch.

 ## Finding a Task
-- Check out the issues that have specifically been [help wanted](https://github.com/p4lang/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
+- Check out the issues that have specifically been labelled as [help wanted](https://github.com/p4lang/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
 - Have a look at the README.md Can it be improved?
 Do you see any typos?
 You may initiate a PR.

 ## Reporting Issues
-If you find any bugs or have recommendations for improvements, please ffeel free to [open an issue](https://github.com/p4lang/tutorials/issues) with a detailed explanation of changes.
+If you find any bugs or have recommendations for improvements, please feel free to [open an issue](https://github.com/p4lang/tutorials/issues) with a detailed explanation of changes.

 ## Contact
-- For further assistance or questions regarding contributions, reach out to us in our [community chat](https://p4-lang.slack.com/) or by Joining our slack channel [here](https://join.slack.com/t/p4-lang/shared_invite/zt-a9pe96br-Th73ueaBAwJw1ZbD_z1Rpg) .
+- For further assistance or questions regarding contributions, reach out to us by Joining our slack channel [here](https://join.slack.com/t/p4-lang/shared_invite/zt-a9pe96br-Th73ueaBAwJw1ZbD_z1Rpg) .
 - To ask general inquiries about P4, use the [P4 forum](https://forum.p4.org/).
 - For other communication channels click [here](https://p4.org/join/).